microsoft/azure-pipelines-yaml/design/pipeline-resources.md

 ```yaml
 - downloadBuild: none
 ```
+Based on the type of build resource (Jenkins, TeamCity etc.) and the associated artifacts, apropriate task is used to download the artifacts in the job.

 Artifacts from the `build` resource are downloaded to `$PIPELINE_WORKSPACE/<build-identifier>/` folder unless user specifies a path in which case artifacts are downloaded to the path provided.